IT & TECH

 Flexible Hours Are Falling — But That May Not Mean Flexibility Is Less Important

-At first glance, that looks like flexibility is losing value — but it may mean something else.
+At first glance, that can look like flexibility is losing value.
+But the broader preference picture suggests something else.

 Development Is Becoming Broader